 Three membranes, the dura mater, arachnoid and pia mater surround the spinal cord and nerves.
 The dura mater, which is the outer most membrane, contains the cerebral spinal fluid (CSF) and nerves or spinal cord depending upon the level of the spine.
 Some individuals might have heard of a dural leak.
 This occurs when the spinal fluid (CSF) leaks out of a small hole in the dural membrane and causes a headache.
 A dural leak can be caused by an injection in the spinal column such as a spinal block or from surgery.
-Arachnoiditis has nothing to do with a dural leak, except when a blood patch to seal the leak is not injected into the appropriate location.
+Arachnoiditis is typically not related to a dural leak, except when a blood patch to seal the leak is not injected into the appropriate location.

 The pia mater is the innermost membrane that lines the actual nerves within the canal.
 The arachnoid is the membrane sandwiched between the dura mater and the pia mater.
 The arachnoid membrane (the middle layer) has hundreds of small spider web type attachments from nerve to nerve and this explains how it was named.
-Arachnoiditis is an inflammation of the spinal cord.
-The word "Arachnoiditis" is a combination of two words taken from the root Latin.
+The word “Arachnoiditis” is a combination of two words taken from the root Latin.
 “Arachnoid” means spider and “itis” means inflammation of.
 This is similar to the term “appendicitis” where this means inflammation of the appendix.

 Arachnoiditis is actually the inflammation of the arachnoid membrane.
 The nerves are coated by this membrane within the CSF and inflammation can cause scarring and the nerves to “stick together” in clumps.
 Interestingly enough- like many conditions of the spine, some people have this condition and never develop symptoms.